Uptick in Railroad Crossing Fatalities Spurs Safety Ad Campaign

 In addition, injuries may occur when a train company fails to adequately protect their employees.
 If an injury or death occurs because the railroad company failed to provide adequate training, equipment, or safety conditions, the railroad company may be negligent and therefore responsible for failing to keep its employees safe.

 While many railroad accidents are preventable by exercising caution at crossings, sometimes pedestrians and railroad workers are injured or killed due to the fault of the railroad company.
-If you or someone you know has been injured in a railroad accident, call Rinehardt Law Firm for a free consultation at 419-LAW-2020.
+If you or someone you know has been injured in a railroad accident, call Rinehardt Injury Attorneys for a free consultation at 419-LAW-2020.